DimitarSotirov7/DimitarSotirov7/README.md

-- 👋 Hi, I’m @DimitarSotirov7
+- 👋 Hi, I’m Dimitar Sotirov
 - 👀 I’m interested in .NET and Angular

 <!---